Laocoon and His Sons

 myminifactory

-An icon of Hellenistic art, the figurative Greek sculpture known as the Laocoon Group, or Laocoon and His Sons, is a monumental statue which is on display at the Museo Pio Clementino, in the Vatican Museums, Rome.
-It is a marble copy of a bronze sculpture, which - according to the Roman writer Pliny the Elder (23-79 CE) - depicted the Trojan priest Laocoon and his two sons Antiphas and Thymbraeus being killed by giant snakes, as described by the Roman poet Virgil (70 BCE - 19 CE) in his epic poem the Aeneid.
-The statue, which was seen and revered by Pliny the Elder in the palace of Titus Flavius Vespasianus (39-81 CE), the future Roman Emperor Titus (ruled 79-81), was attributed by Pliny to three sculptors from the Greek island of Rhodes: Hagesander, Athenodoros and Polydorus.
-This attribution coincides with an inscription on a fragment from other similar marbles discovered separately from the Laocoon itself.
-Despite persistent uncertainty as to its date and details of its original provenance, Laocoon and His Sons is considered to be one of the greatest works of Greek sculpture of the Hellenistic Period.
-Cast from the original (ORIG1563) housed at the Museo Pio Clementino.
-Restorations have been made to Laocoon's extended arm, a matter of debate amongst academics.
-Acquired in 1898.
+The Laocoon Group, or Laocoon and His Sons, is an iconic representation of Hellenistic art, featuring a massive figurative Greek sculpture on display at the Museo Pio Clementino within the Vatican Museums in Rome.
+The marble replica of a bronze original, as described by Roman writer Pliny the Elder (23-79 CE), depicts Trojan priest Laocoon and his two sons Antiphas and Thymbraeus being brutally slain by enormous snakes, an event vividly recounted by Roman poet Virgil (70 BCE - 19 CE) in his epic poem the Aeneid.
+The statue, which caught Pliny's eye in Titus Flavius Vespasianus' palace (39-81 CE), a future Roman Emperor Titus (ruled 79-81 CE), is attributed to three skilled Greek sculptors from Rhodes: Hagesander, Athenodoros and Polydorus.
+This attribution aligns with an inscription found on a fragment of similar marbles discovered separately from Laocoon itself.
+Despite ongoing debate about its date and original origins, Laocoon and His Sons stands out as one of the most renowned works of Greek sculpture during the Hellenistic Period.

 Download Model from myminifactory